iturdikulov/notes/research/Obuz_Game_Development_with_Blender_and_Godot.md

 # Game Development with Blender and Godot

 This book is for game developers who are looking to make the transition from 2D to 3D games.
-You should have a basic understanding of Godot, and be able to navigate the UI, understand the Inspector panel, create scenes, add scripts to game objects, and so on.
-Previous experience with Blender is helpful but not required.
+You should have a basic understanding of [[Godot]], and be able to navigate the UI, understand the Inspector panel, create scenes, add scripts to game objects, and so on.
+Previous experience with [[Blender]] is helpful but not required.

 > Seems not 100% for me, but I can learn a lot from this book.